CHGL17/eqnity-ai/README.md

 5. Open a Pull Request detailing your changes and the new functionality.

 ## 📜 License
-This project is under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+When using this software or parts of it, you are required to include the original copyright notice and license information.

 ## Acknowledgements
 -   [Reapy](https://github.com/RomeoDespres/reapy) for making the interaction with Reaper possible.